buzzbombnc/ktsmrcc/README.md

 This is a basic [React](https://facebook.github.io/react/) and [Firebase](https://firebase.google.com/) application that (badly) mimics Reddit.
 It was written for the SMR coding challenge.

+It is currently hosted courtesy of Firebase: https://ktsmrcc.firebaseapp.com

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 # Usage